phaserjs/phaser/README.md

 * Phaser.Tween.from allows you to set tween properties that will end up where the current object is (thanks @codevinsky, #792)
 * Input.getPointerFromId will return a pointer with a matching pointerId value, if any. pointerId is a value set by the browser in the DOM event.
 * ArcadePhysics.getObjectsUnderPointer will return all children from a Group that overlap with the given Pointer.
+* InputManager.minPriorityID lets you set the minimum priority level an object needs to be to be checked by a Pointer.
+Useful for UI layer stacking.
+* New consts: Phaser.Tilemap.NORTH, SOUTH, EAST and WEST to use with the TileMapWalker Plugin.

+### New Plugins

+* TilemapWalker allows you to set a location marker into a tilemap.
+You can then move around with commands such as moveForward, turnLeft, etc.

 ### Bug Fixes